Important info about our dispensaries during the COVID-19 outbreak

 - We’re looking forward to opening more recreational locations in Skokie and Northbrook in Spring 2020.

 - What should I expect on my first visit?

 - First Visits Take Time If this is your first time, prepare for your visit to take about 45 minutes.
 Though this may vary depending on wait time.
-You don’t need an appointment to visit, but you can book one ahead of time to decrease your wait.
+You don’t need an appointment to visit.

 - Check For Rec Before You Visit Before you come visit, check to see if the dispensary near you is medical or recreational, or both.
 If it’s medical only, you’ll need an Illinois medical registry card to buy products.

 - You’ll have a guide Don’t worry if you don’t know what to do or what you want.
 Our highly trained and super knowledgeable Patient Counselors can help guide you through the process from start to finish.
 Feel free to ask any questions that come up so they can help find exactly what you need.

 - We have reading material and WiFi While you wait to see your Patient Counselor you can browse our menu online at GreenhouseIL.com or you can check out a whole waiting room full of reading material to help you start thinking of questions for your Counselor.

 - We have parking!
 There is ample parking onsite, 44 spots in total.
 Please do not park on Route 6.

 - What do I need to bring to my first visit?